AzumaraJoseph/Budgety-App/README.md

 ### Running

-After downloading or cloning the repo, use Live Server (or your tool of chose) to run the application locally on [localhost:5500](http://localhost:5500/).
+After downloading or cloning the repo, use Live Server (or your tool of chose) to run the application locally on [port 8080](http://127.0.0.1:8080/).

 ## Deployed